-- 1. The Governing Body will convene a Panel of three governors and will aim to arrange for the hearing to take place within 20 school days of receiving the request to review the process. - 2.
-You will be asked whether you wish to provide any further written documentation in support of your appeal. - 3.
+- 1. The Governing Body will convene a panel of three governors and will aim to arrange for the hearing to take place within 20 school days of receiving the request to review the process. - 2.
 The Head Teacher/Investigating Officer will be asked to prepare a pack of documentation detailing the process followed and the outcome for the panel.
-The Panel can request additional information from other sources if necessary. - 4.
+The Panel can request additional information from other sources if necessary. - 3.
 You will be informed, at least 5 school days in advance, of the date, time and place of the hearing.
-We hope you will feel comfortable with the hearing taking place in the School but we will do what we can to make alternative arrangements if you prefer. - 5.
+We hope you will feel comfortable with the hearing taking place in the School but we will do what we can to make alternative arrangements if you prefer. - 4.
+We will try and arrange the meeting around your availability whilst taking into account all attendees' circumstances.
+However, if after being offered three separate dates, you cannot agree to attend, it may be that the meeting will be held in your absence but with written submissions from all parties. - 5.
 With the letter, you will receive any relevant correspondence or reports regarding Stage 1 and you will be asked whether you wish to submit further written evidence to the Panel.
 Any additional information should be provided prior to the panel review meeting. - 6.
 The letter will explain what will happen at the hearing and that you are entitled to be accompanied to the meeting.
 The choice of person to accompany you is your own, but it is usually best to involve someone in whom you have confidence but who is not directly connected with the School.
-They are there to give you support but also to witness the proceedings and to speak on your behalf if you wish (not acting in a legal capacity). - 7.
-If it is necessary in the interests of the ratifying of the investigative process, the Head Teacher/Investigating Officer may, with the agreement of the Chair of the Panel, invite relevant witnesses directly involved in matters raised by you to attend the hearing. - 8.
-The Chair of the Panel will bear in mind that the formal nature of the hearing can be intimidating for you and will do his or her best to put you at your ease. - 9.
-As a general rule, no evidence or witnesses previously undisclosed should be introduced into the hearing by any of the participants.
-If either party wishes to do so, the hearing will be adjourned so that the other party has a fair opportunity to consider and respond to the new evidence. - 10.
-The Chair of the Panel will ensure that the hearing is properly minuted.
-Please understand that any decision to share the minutes with you, the complainant, is a matter for the Panel's discretion and you do not have an automatic right to see or receive a copy as the minutes are the property of the Governing Body.
-Since such minutes usually name individuals, they are understandably of a sensitive, and therefore confidential nature. - 11.
-Normally, the written outcome of the hearing, which will be sent to you, should give you all the information you require.
-If, however, you feel that you would like to have a copy of the minutes it would be helpful if you could indicate this in advance.
-If the Panel is happy for the minutes to be copied to you, the Clerk can then be asked to maintain confidentiality in the minutes. - 12.
-During the hearing, you can expect there to be opportunities for: - The Panel to hear you explain your case and your argument for why it should be heard at Stage 2;
+They are there to give you support but also to witness the proceedings and to speak on your behalf if you wish.
+It is not recommended that legal representatives attend: this is not a legal process.
+However, there may be occasions when legal representation is appropriate, for instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.
+Representatives from the media are not permitted to attend.